Fritz Hippler: Career in film production

 In 1938, Hippler was appointed to the rank of SS Hauptsturmführer.
 According to Veit Harlan, Hippler loved to wear his SS uniform.

 In his ministerial functions, Hippler continued to produce films.
 In 1939-40 he was responsible for the propaganda film The campaign in Poland.
 In 1940, he was responsible for the management and design of the feature-length documentary film The Eternal Jew—according to Courtade, History of Film in the Third Reich, "the vilest anti-Semitic Nazi films."
 The film historian Frank Noack assessed The Eternal Jew as "probably the most radical inflammatory film of all time".
 An article written by Hippler in the magazine "The film" about its creation marked Jews as "parasites of national degeneracy."
 He deliberately filmed conditions within the Warsaw Ghetto to show the starving inhabitants, conditions designed by the Germans to increase the death rate.
 The film served as a preparation and agreement of the population in the coming holocaust and was mainly used for training of police and SS troops.
-In the same year, Hippler received from Hitler a secret special endowment of 60,000 Reichsmarks in recognition of his services to the Reich.
+In the same year, as recognition for his service to the Reich, Adolf Hitler bestowed a secret endowment of 60,000 Reichsmarks to Hippler.

 In addition to The Eternal Jew Hippler also directed the 1940 propaganda documentary Feldzug in Polen about the Third Reich's invasion and occupation of Poland in 1939, and Die Frontschau (The Frontshow), a series of shorts shown to soldiers before being shipped to the Eastern Front.

 In 1942, Hippler published a book about film theory titled Betrachtungen zum Filmschaffen (i.e., Contemplations on Filmmaking), which included a preface by Emil Jannings.

 By 1943, he was promoted to Obersturmbannführer.